 Other people schedule at the beginning of the working week/day.
 This technique is better for their mental health, but it is worse for productivity.
 Scheduling takes away time from the work session, as it does figuring from where to start.

 Once you know that, you can decide which technique fits your lifestyle.
 If you have no problems with splitting work from your personal life, use the first.
 While if you are a workaholic, use the second.

 One last problem is overreaching and working too much, which leads to the destruction of the entire system.
 How to stop working is a vast argument we can talk about in the future.
 For now, focus on how to stop procrastinating.

-If you liked the article, consider subscribing for weekly content!
+If you liked the article, consider subscribing for monthly self-improvement content!

 Article first published on Medium.